jjvanzon/JJs-Reference-Architecture/code-style.md

 ### Parameter Order

-An idea for passing infrastructure-related parameters to constructors or methods, is to first list the entities (or loose values), then the persistence related parameters, then the security related ones, then possibly the culture, then other settings.
+An idea for passing infrastructure-related parameters to constructors or methods, is to first list:

+- *entities* (or loose values) then
+- *persistence* related parameters then
+- *security* related ones then
+- *culture* (optionally) then
+- *other* things.

 ```cs
 class MyPresenter